Consumer Proposals and Credit Rating

 Most people want to pay their bills!
 But often folks reach a breaking point where even maintaining minimum payments becomes difficult – but they think that in maintaining these minimum payments they still have good credit.

-Your credit rating/score is made up of a number of factors:
+Your credit rating/score is made up of several factors:

 - How long you have had credit.